course-details-portlet

 Knowledge

-• have knowledge of conflict and conflict management
+• communication and interaction, groups and group processes, conflict and conflict management

 • have knowledge of vocational didactic methods in the course